zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 ― **Ben S. Bernanke**, at the 2010 AEA meeting, Atlanta, GA

-The Federal Reserve influences the macroeconomics through its conventional monetary policies (e.g., FFT) as well as unconventional measures (e.g., QE and QT).
-Apart from these tools, the Fed also exerts regulations on the banking industry as an response to the 2008's crisis.
-As Bank of England explained why central bank regulates banks, it said "When a bank fails, it can create problems for the wider economy."
+Why does central bank regulate banks?
+The answer from Bank of England sheds some light: "*When a bank fails, it can create problems for the wider economy.*"

-Currently, the focuses are to ensure capital adequacy and improve liquidity position; the former aims to curb the excessive risk-taking behaviors, while the latter helps reduce the chances of bank runs during the stress periods.
+Two areas are under heavy regulations: capital and liquidity; capital aims to curb the excessive risk-taking behaviors, while liquidity helps reduce the chances of bank runs during the stress periods.

 In this post, i will discuss the major regulatory metrics below used to evaluate banks' capital and liquidity situation.

 $$
 \begin{split}